 Not only can the cost of dish soap add up, but also these plastic bottles just create more waste.
-Start making your own dish soap mix and put it in reusable containers.
-There are lots of good websites with recipes, but we recommend this one.
+Make your own dish soap mix in a reusable container and try adding your favorite essential oils to customize the scent.

 Yes, some people are still buying plastic bottles of water.
 You can get clean and purified water through a water filter and skip the BPA concerns associated with plastic bottles.
-There are so many cute options for reusable water bottles, there is no need to buy plastic water bottles ever again.
+There are so many attractive reusable water bottles, there’s no need to buy plastic water bottles ever again.

-No need to skip your coffee every morning, but do you constantly need to use new filters?
-There are plenty of good coffee filters made out of materials like hemp and even stainless steel.
+No need to skip your coffee every morning but you can still divert K-cup pods and other filters from landfills.
+There are plenty of good coffee filters, like the K-cup reusable coffee filter, that are made out of materials like hemp and stainless steel.

 12. Join a CSA

-When you join a CSA, you’ll entirely skip the need to use plastic bags or any other packaging materials used for fruits and veggies.
-And your produce comes directly from the farm.
+When you join a community-supported agriculture (CSA), you’ll subscribe to a system that brings you closer to farmers in your community.
+This also skips the need to use plastic bags or any packaging materials for fruits and veggies since they’re fresh from the farm.

 Along the same lines, when you buy your produce at farmer’s markets you will cut down on packaging and support your local farmers in the process.